-- Lawyer Sven Unger was elected as chairman of the meeting.
-Balance sheets and income statements for the parent company - and for the Group were adopted. - A dividend to shareholders of SEK 9.50 per share was approved. - The Board members and the Managing Director were discharged from liability for the 2009/2010 financial year. - The number of Board members elected by the meeting to serve until the next AGM was set at eight, with no deputies. - All the ordinary Board members Mia Brunell Livfors, Anders Dahlvig, Lottie Knutson, Sussi Kvart, Bo Lundquist, Stefan Persson, Melker Schörling and Christian Sievert were re-elected by the AGM. - Stefan Persson was re-elected as Chairman of the Board.
-The fees paid to Board members until the next AGM were set at SEK 4,850,000 in total, to be distributed as follows: Chairman of the Board SEK 1,350,000; Board members SEK 450,000; members of the Auditing Committee an extra SEK 100,000; and the chairman of the Auditing Committee an extra SEK 150,000. - The proposed principles for the Election Committee were approved and members of the Election Committee were elected. - The amendment of the Articles of Association, with a view to adapting the Articles to amendments in the Swedish Companies Act, was approved. - The proposed guidelines for remuneration to senior executives were approved.
+- Lawyer Eva Hägg was elected as chairman of the meeting. - Balance sheets and income statements for the parent company and for the Group were adopted. - A dividend to shareholders of SEK 9.50 per share was approved. - The Board members and the Managing Director were discharged from liability for the 2010/2011 financial year. - The number of Board members elected by the meeting to serve until the next AGM was set at eight, with no deputies. - All the ordinary Board members Mia Brunell Livfors, Anders Dahlvig, Lottie Knutson, Sussi Kvart, Bo Lundquist, Stefan Persson, Melker Schörling and Christian Sievert were re-elected by the AGM.
+Stefan Persson was re-elected as Chairman of the Board. - The fees paid to Board members until the next AGM were set at SEK 5,025,000 in total, to be distributed as follows: Chairman of the Board SEK 1,350,000; Board members SEK 475,000; members of the Auditing Committee an extra SEK 100,000; and the chairman of the Auditing Committee an extra SEK 150,000. - The proposed principles for the Election Committee were approved and members of the Election Committee were elected. - The proposed guidelines for remuneration to senior executives were approved.

 The minutes of the Annual General Meeting were published on the website within two weeks of the meeting.
-Material from the meeting, such as the notice to attend the meeting, the Board's statement concerning the proposed allocation of profits, the Managing Director's speach and presentation and the minutes, etc. were translated into English and also published on the website.
+Material from the meeting, such as the notice to attend the meeting, the Board's statement concerning the proposed allocation of profits, the Managing Director's address and presentation and the minutes, etc. were translated into English and also published on the website.